SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc1](https://user-images.githubusercontent.com/73056944/144760449-4f0967ea-d424-4ba4-aeef-db4a95e26e9d.png)

-#### Test Case2: User navigates to tutorial page by selecting tutorial button.
+#### Test Case: User navigates to tutorial page by selecting tutorial button.
 Precondition:
 The tutorial page has to be accessible by the user.